 "There is no dish, perhaps, that comes to the table which gives such general satisfaction as well prepared soup."
 My children would agree!
 This is a wonderful introduction on the topic of making soup.
 There are so many little bits of advice throughout.
 For example, I didn't know that skimming soup when it first boils...
 Continue Reading →

+French and English Supper Menus late 1800s.
 These two menus, or bills of fare, appear to be direct translations - one in French and one in English - demonstrating the corresponding layout for each per the tradition.
 While the food is similar, the accompanying wine list is conspicuously absent from the English menu.
-Any ideas as to why this may be the...
+Any ideas...
 Continue Reading →

 Salamanders are used to heat up dishes without placing them in an oven.
 What I can't figure out is how the second salamander works.
 The angle seems odd.
 Source: Miss Corson's Practical American Cookery and Household Management, 1886.
 All of our ailments…proceed from a disordered stomach, 1856 Maccaroni, with Cheese 1881 Medicinal Preparations And Herbs,...
 Continue Reading →